Home

 Paul Edwin Potter Internship Program

 The Illinois State Geological Survey is thrilled to announce the 4th Annual Paul Edwin Potter Internship Program for the Summer of 2025.
-See the project descriptions and application.
-Applications are due January 31, 2025.

 This prestigious program celebrates the remarkable legacy of Paul E. Potter (1925–2020), a pioneering sedimentologist and stratigrapher whose contributions have shaped our understanding of sedimentary basins.
 His early career began at ISGS, where he mentored colleagues and advanced geological research.
 He later taught at the University of Cincinnati, leaving an enduring legacy as an educator and researcher.
 The Paul Edwin Potter Internship Program, funded by his generous bequest, continues his mission to inspire and equip the next generation of geoscientists.